watsonding/My-Hello-World-/README.md

 # My-Hello-World-
-To practice the function of Github
+To practice the typical function of Github
+Add typical in the first line